patrickjane/hss-skill/README.md

 The parameters `session_id` and `site_id` should be the ones provided by `handle`, while the `question` parameter shall be the text which shall be asked by the voice assistant.

+If the `lang` parameter is not given, `BaseSkill.default_language` will be used.

 #### `async def say(text, siteId = None, lang = None)`

 The `say` coroutine can be used to trigger the voice assistant to say a given text using its TTS.
 There is no further session- or intent handling involved.

+If the `lang` parameter is not given, `BaseSkill.default_language` will be used.

 Since `say` is a **coroutine**, it must be `await`-ed.

 #### `async def ask(text, siteId = None, lang = None, intent_filter = None)`

 The `ask` coroutine can be used to start a new session.
 This will usually cause the voice assistant to speak the provided `text` using its TTS, and then listen for intents.
 Recognized intents may then be processed again.

+If the `lang` parameter is not given, `BaseSkill.default_language` will be used.

 Optionally, an `intent_filter` (array of strings) can be given which will be forwarded to the voice assistant (see [hermes protocol docs](https://docs.snips.ai/reference/dialogue#start-session)).